 It’s important to understand how antivirus software works.
 The cold hard truth is that Antivirus can only react.
 It works by checking your files against a list of known viruses and comparing the two.
 If a virus is new and yet unknown, there is nothing to compare it to, and you will get infected.

 This also means that your antivirus is only as good as its last update.
 If you are a computer user who ignores popups and notifications to allow your software to update, you are leaving yourself open to trouble because new threats appear almost weekly or monthly.
 Antivirus software providers have to push out updates to keep you safe.
 You have to accept those updates right away.

 If you have a team of people working, who also ignore popups and notifications to update software, your troubles are amplified.
 Each computer becomes a weak point in your network defense.
 This is why having an IT employee or a Managed IT Services provider to enforce security patching every week is a wise investment for any growing business.
 These security systems require a skilled technician to setup and maintain them week to week.

 A major limitation of antivirus software is the false sense of security it can create.
-Nearly every small business owner we consult with has a free or cheap antivirus product in place on their computers, so they tell us they are protected and don’t need antivirus.
+Many small business owners we consult with have a free or cheap antivirus product in place on their computers, so they tell us they are protected and don’t need antivirus.
 Through our exchange, we share the key points from this blog post to help them understand why their current antivirus is not enough, and what additional IT policies for small businesses must be put in place.